 - 1. Launch the Ad Hoc Editor by clicking Create > Ad Hoc View. - 2.
 In the Data Chooser, select the OLAP Connections option at the top of the dialog window. - 3.
 Expand the Analysis Components | Analysis Connections folder and select a connection. - 4.
-Select Crosstab as the type of report you want to create.
+Select Chart or Crosstab as the type of view you want to create.